 – Network devices: compatible routers and edge gateways via router/app integration

-– Enterprise/remote-use scenarios: managed deployments with policy enforcement
+– Enterprise/remote-use scenarios: managed deployments with policy enforcement K e electric locations and how a VPN can help you access them securely in 2026

 The benefit of edge-ready VPNs is they let you extend protection beyond a single device to protect an entire edge network segment.
 If you’re juggling multiple devices or a small branch office, you’ll appreciate a solution that can be deployed consistently across environments.